cwendorf/Sourcebook/Methods/worked-examples/intervals.md

 #### Summarizing the Confidence Interval

 Confidence intervals provide a range estimate for a population value (e.g., the mean).
 Note that the width of the interval can be altered to reflect the level of confidence in the estimate.
-Both of the following versions present the required information.
+Both of the following versions present the required information and, therefore, either could be used.

 > The participants (*N* = 8) had a mean Outcome score of 4.00 (*SD* = 3.12), 95% CI \[1.39, 6.61\].